 Step 2: Connect the tab to the puller.
 Place the threaded portion of the pulling tab through the hole in the center of the puller.

 Most pullers have two pads on either side of the hole where the tab goes through.
 This allows the puller to provide counter-pressure as the pulling tab is pulled via the handle.

 Step 3: Tighten the handle.
 Attach the handle to the end of the pulling tab and begin to tighten it.

 As you turn the handle, the pulling tab is pulled up and away from the body of the car.

-The glue keeps the tab attached to the car body, pulling the area of the dent along with it, pulling out the dent.
+The glue keeps the tab attached to the car body, pulling out the dent.

 You might need to tap down any raised areas using a hammer and taps specially designed for this process.

 Step 4: Clean up.
 After the dent is removed, clean up the area.